ShepherdDev/webhook-to-workflow/README.md

 {{ request.RemoteAddress }}
 ```

-You may have noticed that the `Body` we sent was a JSON string.
+You may have noticed that the body we sent was a JSON string.
 This
-webhook has no concept of what data was actually sent, it just stuffs
+webhook will automatically decode x-www-form-urnencoded data as well
+as json data.
+If you are getting other formatted data you can access
+it via the `RawBody` property.
+Otherwise you may access the decoded
-the data into the `Body` property.
-This means we have a JSON encoded
+data in the `Body` property.
-string inside a JSON object.
 So if we wanted to get to the `name`
-property that was passed in the POST Body we need to double-decode:
+property that was passed in the POST Body:

 ```
 {% assign request = Workflow | Attribute:'Request' | FromJSON -%}
-{% assign body = request.Body | FromJSON -%}
-{{ body.name }}
+{{ request.Body.name }}
 ```

-Later versions may auto-decode for well-known content types such as
+Later versions may auto-decode for XML content types as well.
-XML and JSON.
-If that happens the `Body` property will remain
-untouched and a new property will be added for the parsed body data.

 #### The Request properties